 - History of sexual or physical abuse

-Treatment for suicidal thoughts and feelings at Nightingale Hospital
+Treatment for suicidal thoughts at Nightingale Hospital

-- Counselling therapies: Counselling will focus on immediate difficulties and help with problem-solving skills.
+- Counselling therapies: Counselling will focus on immediate difficulties and help with problem-solving skills

-- Psychotherapy: Psychotherapy will support you to come to terms with difficult memories, feelings and fears.
+- Psychotherapy: Psychotherapy will support you to come to terms with difficult memories, feelings and fears

-- Medication: Medication can also be effective to help you cope with suicidal feelings.
+- Medication: Medication can also be effective to help you cope with suicidal feelings

-- Wellbeing therapies: We offer therapy and alternative approaches such as meditation, relaxation, sleep therapy and physical therapies to support you through your suicidal feelings.
+- Well-being therapies: We offer therapy and alternative approaches such as meditation, relaxation, sleep therapy and physical therapies to support you through your suicidal feelings

 Learn distress tolerance skills

 These can help you survive when in crisis and support your ongoing mental health.
-Dialectical Behavioural Therapy (DBT) gives lots of suggestions for accepting distress, soothing yourself and beginning to think more clearly.
+Dialectical behavioural therapy (DBT) gives lots of suggestions for accepting distress, soothing yourself and beginning to think more clearly.

-Telephone helplines and online discussion groups
+Reach out: Engage in helplines and online discussion groups

-If you believe that family and friends don’t understand it can be a good idea to phone a helpline e.g. Samaritans and talk to someone who has been trained to listen to people who have suicidal feelings.
+If you believe that family and friends don’t understand, it can be a good idea to phone a helpline e.g. Samaritans and talk to someone who has been trained to listen to people who have suicidal feelings.
 The person listening to you will give you the time and space to talk in confidence without judging you.
 They will not tell you what to do; they will help you think through what to do for yourself.
 Keep the number handy so that you aren’t hunting around for it in a crisis.
-NHS and mental health charity online discussions groups can help you to learn practical ways of managing your crisis from others who have been through a similar experience.
+NHS and mental health charity online discussion groups can help you to learn practical ways of managing your crisis from others who have been through a similar experience.
 Be very careful of non-regulated sites.